Nelbert442/dero-golang-pool/README.md

-		"enabled": false,			// Set payments enabled to true, utilized, or false, not utilized "interval": "30s",			// Run payments in this interval "mixin": 8,					// Define mixin for transactions "minPayment": 100,			// Define the minimum payment (uint64). i.e.: 1 DERO = 1000000000000 "bgsave": true,				// Perform BGSAVE on Redis after successful payouts session "walletHost": "127.0.0.1",	// Defines the host of the wallet daemon
+		"enabled": false,			// Set payments enabled to true, utilized, or false, not utilized "interval": "30s",			// Run payments in this interval "mixin": 8,					// Define mixin for transactions "maxAddresses": 2,			// Define maximum number of addresses to send a single TX to [Usually safer to keep lower, but 1-5 should suffice]
+		"minPayment": 100,			// Define the minimum payment (uint64). i.e.: 1 DERO = 1000000000000
+		"bgsave": true,				// Perform BGSAVE on Redis after successful payouts session "walletHost": "127.0.0.1",	// Defines the host of the wallet daemon